twobitcircus/rpi-build-and-boot/README.md

 ## Make a bootable card

 The provisioning process in the preceding section has already modified your SD card image to enable NFS booting.
 We need to write the boot partition _and not the root partition_ to an SD card.
+Insert an SD card into your computer.
+It can be tiny.
+We're only writing about 60MB to it.

 1. On OSX and Linux: `dd if=image.img of=/dev/rdiskX ibs=512 obs=1m count=<root_offset_sectors>`.
 The root offset is the offset of the root partiion from before, but divided by 512.
 On my SD card, that number is 122880.
+This particular incantation only copies the first partition (the boot partition) to the SD card.
+We don't want a root partition on this card, because it'll be using the NFS share.
 1. Examine the `cmdline.txt` file in the newly minted SD card.
-It assigns the static IP address 10.0.0.101 (which you can change for subsequent cards) and designates 10.0.0.1 as the NFS server.
+It assigns the static IP address 10.0.0.101 (which you can change for subsequent cards) and designates 10.0.0.1 as the NFS server

+It's worth noting that the ansible provisioning process has already altered the /etc/fstab on the root partition on the SD card image to inhibit mounting the root partition from the SD card.

 ## NFS boot your Pi